rossanthony/github-miner/documentation/queries.md

 ORDER BY totalDependsOn DESC
 ```

-## Breakdown of total GitRepo's vs. GitRepo's with are also NodeModules
+## Breakdown of total GitRepo's vs. GitRepo's which are also NodeModules
 ```
 OPTIONAL MATCH (g:GitRepo)<-[:HOSTED_ON]-(n:NodeModule)
 WITH count(n) as totalNodeModulesHostedOnGit